Green Ways (John Ireland)

 Green Ways is a set of three short atmospheric piano works composed by John Ireland in 1937, the individual titles are The Cherry Tree, Cypress and The Palm and May.
 They were written when the composer was 57, and are among the last pieces he wrote for piano.

 Green Ways is based on quotations from A. E. Housman, William Shakespeare and Thomas Nashe.

+Pieces

 The Cherry Tree

 The Cherry Tree is prefixed with the last stanza from Loveliest of Trees, the second poem in the collection A Shropshire Lad (1896) by A. E. Housman: